Robust Dialogue State Tracking with Weak Supervision and Sparse Data: Introduction

-We propose a novel architecture for extractive DST that addresses the issues of robustness and generalisation.
-We solve the problem of requiring fine-grained span labels with a self-supervised training scheme.
-Specifically, a proto-DST model learns from random self-labeled samples how to locate occurrences of values.
-All that is needed for training a full DST is the dialogue state ground truth, which is undoubtedly much easier to obtain than fine-grained span labels.
-Spanless DST training has the advantages that the automatic labeling process is consistent and that it can be applied to data with weaker supervision.

-We handle the sample sparsity problem by introducing two new forms of input-level dropout into training.
-Token dropout randomly replaces parts of the target values with arbitrary tokens, thus encouraging the model not to memorise particular values or their variants.
-History dropout randomly omits parts of the dialogue history, discouraging the model to over-fit to certain conversation styles or dialogue patterns.
-Our proposed dropout methods are easy to apply and provide a more economical alternative to data augmentation.

-Robustness to unseen values is at the core of the triple copy strategy DST (TripPy)~\cite{heck-etal-2020-trippy}.
-We take inspiration from its hybrid architecture but resort to a more flexible sequence tagging approach to value extraction.
-We add a value matching mechanism on top of sequence tagging to enhance robustness in the face of previously unseen concepts.
-This value matching is entirely optional and may be utilised, if a set of candidate values is known during inference (for instance from a provided schema or API)

-Transfer to unseen slots and domains demands high robustness.
-We propose a new architecture that is entirely domain-agnostic.
-Our model relies on the attention mechanism and conditioning on natural language slot descriptions to solve its classification tasks.
-This slot-independence enables zero-shot transfer.
-We will demonstrate that we can even learn to track new domains by learning from non-dialogue data.
+We propose novel strategies for extractive DST that address the following four issues of robustness and generalisation.
+(1) We solve \emph{the problem of requiring fine-grained span labels} with a self-supervised training scheme.
+Specifically, we learn from random self-labeled samples how to locate occurrences of arbitrary values.
+All that is needed for training a full DST model is the dialogue state ground truth, which is undoubtedly much easier to obtain than fine-grained span labels.
+(2) We handle \emph{the sample sparsity problem} by introducing two new forms of input-level dropout into training.
+Our proposed dropout methods are easy to apply and provide a more economical alternative to data augmentation to prevent memorisation and over-fitting to certain conversation styles or dialogue patterns.
+(3) We add a value matching mechanism on top of extraction to enhance \emph{robustness towards previously unseen concepts}.
+Our value matching is entirely optional and may be utilised if a set of candidate values is known during inference, for instance from a schema or API.
+(4) We propose a new architecture that is entirely domain-agnostic to facilitate \emph{transfer to unseen slots and domains}.
+For that, our model relies on the attention mechanism and conditioning on natural language slot descriptions.
+The established slot-independence enables zero-shot transfer.
+We will demonstrate that we can actively teach to track new domains by learning from non-dialogue data.
 This is non-trivial as the model must learn to interpret dialogue data from exposure to unstructured data.
-We demonstrate the merits of our work in extensive experiments.